How did Alexander really develop his technique?

 • Dates of seminars:

-8 modules, at two weekly intervals with a 5 week break at Christmas:
+8 modules, at two weekly intervals:

 • Seminar times

-All seminars: Wednesdays, 2.00 - 3.30pm UK time.
+All seminars: Mondays, 2.00 - 3.30pm UK time.

 • Time zone info